Geo-omics/WLE-Acidobacteria-Genomes/README.md

 batch_postblast.sh contains a custom shell script used to filter metatranscriptomic read alignments that do not pass minimum thresholds of percent identity and e-value.

 batch_top5.sh contains a custom shell script used to dereplicate read alignments (count each read once).

+Filter_out_short_alignments.sh removes read alignments with low query coverage in the center of genes.